labeneator/slate/source/index.html.md

 client.wallet.get
 ```

-> The above command returns JSON structured like this:
+> The above command returns a dictionary/hash table representation of this JSON:

 ```json
 [